 - PCI-compliance fee: This fee covers the credit card company’s cost of ensuring your compliance with industry security standards.

-- Cancellation fee: Some processors charge a hefty fee if you cancel your account before the end of your contract.
+- Cancellation fee: Some processors charge a hefty fee if you cancel your account before your contract ends.

 - Cardholder dispute fees: This fee is charged whenever a customer disputes a transaction.

 - Chargeback fees: If a customer dispute results in a chargeback, you may face another charge on top of the cardholder dispute fee.

 - Withdrawal fee: Some processors charge fees for transferring funds from your merchant accounts to your regular business bank account.

 - NSF fee: A “non-sufficient funds” fee may be charged if your business bank account doesn’t have enough funds to pay your processor.

 Most legitimate payment processors will omit or not even charge fees for account setup, statements, minimum processing, and cancellation.
 This last fee can be huge, so make sure to ask about it before signing a contract.
 You may also be able to negotiate your way out of paying for specific hardware pieces, whether you are renting or purchasing it.